KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 • Or: iptables rules are checked only once, but globally and for all bridges – with some knowledge of port-MAC-relations of the different bridges included?

-If the latter were true just one passed ACCEPT rule on one single bridge port would lead to an overall acceptance of a packet despite the fact that the packet possibly will cross further bridges afterward.
-Such a behavior would seem unreasonable – but who knows …
+If the latter were true just one passed ACCEPT rule on a single bridge port would lead to an overall acceptance of a packet despite the fact that the packet possibly will cross further bridges afterward.
+Such a behavior would be unreasonable – but who knows …

 So the basic question is: